bluesky/databroker/doc/source/v2/api.rst

 For each file format / backend (MongoDB, newline-delimited JSON, directory of TIFFs, etc.) one needs to write a single custom catalog.
-Its entries, created dynamically as described above, should be ``LocalCatalogEntry`` objects that identify ``intake_bluesky.core.BlueskyRun`` as their driver.
+Its entries, created dynamically as described above, should be ``LocalCatalogEntry`` objects that identify ``databroker.core.BlueskyRun`` as their driver.
 See below for the arguments that they would provide to the entry so that it can instantiate the catalog when called upon.

 Core
 ====

-.. autoclass:: intake_bluesky.core.BlueskyRun
+.. autoclass:: databroker.core.BlueskyRun
    :members:

-.. autoclass:: intake_bluesky.core.RemoteBlueskyRun
+.. autoclass:: databroker.core.RemoteBlueskyRun
    :members:

-.. autoclass:: intake_bluesky.core.BlueskyEventStream
+.. autoclass:: databroker.core.BlueskyEventStream
    :members:

-.. autofunction:: intake_bluesky.core.documents_to_xarray
+.. autofunction:: databroker.core.documents_to_xarray

-.. autofunction:: intake_bluesky.core.parse_handler_registry
+.. autofunction:: databroker.core.parse_handler_registry

 Backend-Specific Catalogs
 =========================